 GRÓTTA LIGHTHOUSE

-Possibly the best place in the Reykjavík vicinity and a personal favourite of mine.
+Possibly, the best place in the Reykjavík vicinity and a personal favourite of mine.
 It’s within the city yet very poorly lit, which is perfect.
-It’s facing the ocean making the experience even more majestic.
-If you’re sleeping in downtown Reykjavik this may be a little far to walk, around 1 hour.
-So a taxi (sorry, no Uber) is probably your best bet if you don’t like the cold.
+It’s facing the ocean, making the experience even more majestic.
+If you’re sleeping in downtown Reykjavík, this may be a little far to walk, around 1 hour.
+A taxi is probably your best bet if you don’t like the cold.
 With that said, the majority of the walk towards the lighthouse is by the seafront so you may just see the Northern Lights before getting to the lighthouse.

 ÖSKJUHLÍÐ